 The Top Parenting Fails And How To Avoid Them

 Parenting is something you'd imagine humans would be more evolved to do.
 We've spent billions of years raising our children, and yet we make mistakes all the time.
 Perhaps it's because our instincts aren't tailored to the modern world.
 Whatever the case, we make mistakes.
 Our hormones and emotions override the logical way to raise our kids.
 It happens.
-For the parents out there, here are some of the worst mistakes, fails, and examples of what not to do as a parent.
+Here are some of the worst mistakes, failures, and examples of what not to do as a parent.

-You've probably seen it in a store.
-A kid is misbehaving, and the parent just responds by giving them empty threats.
-"I'm gonna count to three; you better stop it before I reach three.
+You have probably seen it in a store.
+A kid is misbehaving, and the parent responds by giving them empty threats.
+"I'm going to count to three; you better stop it before I reach three.
 One….
 Two…" and then nothing.
 There is never a three.

 If you keep giving a child empty threats, they're not going to take them seriously.
 We all know that person in real life who is all talk, no action.
 You laugh every time they threaten something because they don't follow through.

-Your child will listen more if you follow through on your threat.
-Don't threaten to ground them.
+Your child will listen more if you follow through on your directives.
+Do not threaten to ground them.
 Ground them.

 Living Through Your Kids

 We all make mistakes growing up.
-Maybe you didn't go to college, and now you regret it.
-Perhaps you wanted to join a sports team, but you never got a chance to.
+Maybe you did not go to college, and now you regret it.
+Perhaps you wanted to join a sports team, but you never had the encouragement.
 For some parents, having a child is a way to have another chance at life.
-Your kid can have experience things you never got to do, and it's a way to bring closure.
+Your kid can experience things you never got to do, and it's a way to bring closure.

-But there's a limit to it.
-Your child isn't a clone of you; they have their interests too.
+But there is a limit to it.
+Your child isn't a clone of you; they have their interests, too.
 If you get upset because your child doesn't want to choose the same career or do the same hobbies as you, don't let it.
 Instead, try to fill the holes your way.
-It's never too late.
+It is never too late.